kataw/kataw/src/compiler/printer/README.md

 The formatted source will be 1:1 to original source with the exception for the pretty printing and the fact that unnecessary parentheses have been removed.

 The pretty printer tries to be smart enough to be able to understand what you want.
-As a result if this the formatter will change based on your code style.
+As a result the formatter will change based on your code style.

 For example if you insert a line break